Richard Choque: Reactions

 On January 31, 2022, a women's march against male violence and corruption in the justice system took place in several cities across Bolivia.
 In the La Paz Department, the march started from Choque's house and finished at the regional Department Court of Justice, where dolls representing murderers, rapists and corrupt judges were hung at the doors.
 Marina Mamani, Ramírez's aunt, made a speech during the march exclaiming that "if [the judges] had not let him leave, this never would have happened."

-There was a large presence of ethnic Aymara women at the march, both from the countryside and the city, whom protested the fact that the impoverished had to resort to paying bribes in order to get justice and all the fact that at least 135 violent criminals convicted of rape and murder were not serving their sentences.
+There was a large presence of ethnic Aymara women at the march, both from the countryside and the city, who protested the fact that the impoverished had to resort to paying bribes in order to get justice and that at least 135 violent criminals convicted of rape and murder were not serving their sentences.
 As a result of the protests, a judicial commission was formed to investigate judges and prosecutors who had favored defendants accused or convicted of such crimes.

 On March 8, 2022, during the march to commemorate International Women's Day, dozens of women and activists denounced the corruption surrounding the Choque case.
 The subsequent media coverage uncovered a wide network of corruption including judges, lawyers, doctors, social workers and others.
 Perhaps most shockingly, it revealed that Choque was a "delegate prosecutor" in the San Pedro Prison, despite the fact that he should have been ineligible for that position due to the severity of his crime.
 As part of the position, he served on the prison board, was allowed to leave the premises unsupervised and extorted fellow inmates.
 As a result of these accusations, brought to light by activist María Galindo, the prison warden was dismissed.

 There were also calls for chemical castration and the restoration of the death penalty.
 A senator for Creemos, Erick Morón, requested that the Penal Code be modified to make chemical castration viable.
 In a similar vein, Congressman Héctor Arce, a member of Movement for Socialism, requested that the death penalty be applied for Choque and others who commit similar crimes, despite the fact it has been abolished.
 Likewise, the Bartolina Sisa Women's Confederation suggested forced labor for those guilty of murder and rape, as well as longer sentences, including the legalization of life imprisonment, since the maximum penalty available in Bolivia is 30 years.